jh3nd3rs0n/argmatey/README.md

         }

         /*
-         * Invoked when either of the options "-i" and "--ignore-garbage"
+         * Invoked when either of the command line options "-i" and
-         * is encountered.
+         * "--ignore-garbage" is encountered.
          *
-         * Methods that are annotated with @Option that does not allow
+         * Methods that are annotated with @Option that does not
-         * for an option argument can have no method parameters or only
+         * allow for a command line option argument can have no
-         * one method parameter of type boolean.
+         * method parameters or only one method parameter of type
+         * boolean.
          */
         @Option(
             doc = "When decoding, ignore non-alphabet characters",